Alan Faena

 Alan Roger Faena (born 28 November 1963, in Buenos Aires) is an Argentine hotelier and real estate developer who has developed properties in his native Buenos Aires, as well as Miami Beach, Florida.

 Faena is the founder and President of Faena Group.
 He is a member of the Tate International Committee and the New Museum Leaders Council.
-He previously founded Via Vai in 1985, an Argentinian fashion label, and worked as a fashion designer.
+He previously founded Via Vai in 1985, an Argentine fashion label, and worked as a fashion designer.

 Early life

-Faena is the son of a textile manufacturer.
-He was born in Buenos Aires, Argentina in 1963.
+Born in Buenos Aires, Argentina in 1963 to a Syrian immigrant family, his father was a textile manufacturer.

 Career

 Early career

 In 1985, Faena followed in his parents footsteps into the textile industry and founded the fashion label Via Vai at age 19.
 He launched the brand with 50 colored shirts he funded himself.
 The brand expanded to include ready-to-wear collections and a denim line.
 Faena sold the company in 1996.

 Faena Buenos Aires

 Faena was a fashion designer for over ten years before beginning a career in real estate development in 2000.
 He partnered with Len Blavatnik, Philippe Starck and Foster + Partners to redevelop abandoned docklands in the Puerto Madero neighborhood of Buenos Aires, Argentina.
 Foster + Partner's residential condominium in re-development was their first project in South America.
 The Faena Hotel designed by Starck opened in 2004.

 The Faena District, which is estimated to be a $200 million development, is the most valuable real estate in Buenos Aires.
 The Faena Arts Center, a converted flour mill located in the center of the district, opened in September 2011 and displays the work of local and international artists.

 In November 2011, German artist Franz Ackermann exhibited the results of his voyages around Buenos Aires with the largest mural of his career in the center.
 The Cuban duo Los Carpinteros debuted their first solo exhibition in Buenos Aires at the arts center in May 2012.